ZhilinCheng/ZhiliCheng.github.vom/README.md

 # ZhiliChengBarcuch
-This is the homehork assigned by Baruch C++ Programming Course
+This is the homework assigned by Baruch C++ Programming Course